Research and Curriculum Vitae

-[Invited and in preparation for publication in 2019] “Tap as Hybrid Dance/Music Art.”
+[Invited and in preparation for publication in 2019] “Tap as Musical Dance.”
 Midwest Studies in Philosophy: Special Issue on the Philosophy of Dance.

 [In preparation for 2019 publication] First substantive revision of “The Philosophy of Dance” for The Stanford Encyclopedia of Philosophy.